Thomas Ken: Reputation and legacy

 Ken's poetical works were published in collected form in four volumes by W. Hawkins, his relative and executor, in 1721; his prose works were issued in 1838 in one volume, under the editorship of J. T. Round.
 A brief memoir was prefixed by Hawkins to a selection from Ken's works which he published in 1713; and a life, in two volumes, by the Rev. W. L. Bowles, appeared in 1830.
-But the standard biographies of Ken are those of John Lavicount Anderdon (The Life of Thomas Ken, Bishop of Bath and Wells, by a Layman, 1851; 2nd ed., 1854) and of Dean Plumptre (2 vols., 1888; revised, 1890).
-See also the Rev. W. Hunt's article in the Dictionary of National Biography.
+The standard biographies of Ken are those of John Lavicount Anderdon (The Life of Thomas Ken, Bishop of Bath and Wells, by a Layman, 1851; 2nd ed., 1854) and of Dean Plumptre (2 vols., 1888; revised, 1890).
+There is an article by the Rev. W. Hunt in the Dictionary of National Biography.

 He was buried at the Church of St John the Baptist, Frome, where his crypt can still be seen.
 He is also commemorated with a statue in niche 177 on the West Front of Salisbury Cathedral.

 Thomas Ken is remembered in the Church of England with a Lesser Festival on 8 June.
 He is also commemorated on the liturgical calendar of the Episcopal Church (USA) on 21 March.